WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 ### Opt-in into UI controls

-There's one special setting property, `appearanceTools`, which is a boolean and its default value is true.
-When this is enabled, the following setting properties will be on by default:
+There's one special setting property, `appearanceTools`, which is a boolean and its default value is false.
+Themes can use this setting to enable the following ones:

 - border: color, radius, style, width
+- color: link
-- spacing: margin, padding, units
+- spacing: blockGap, margin, padding
-- typography: customFontSize, lineHeight
+- typography: lineHeight

 #### Backward compatibility with add_theme_support